knewyousir/webFEF-session6/readme.md

 ## Homework

-Edit the css for the Basilica site so the header and navigation work on a small screen using CSS Grid, SASS and Scout-App.
+Edit the CSS for the Basilica site so the header and navigation work on a small screen using CSS Grid, SASS and Scout-App.
 Pay attention to the popover window.
 Try to avoid any horizontal scroll bars.

 <!-- ## Node Package Manager - case study